agentmodels/agentmodels.org/chapters/3c-pomdp.md

 - Compare scaling to exponential or poly function that upper bounds it.

 - Part of the slowness is presumably that we don't have fastUpdate for stochastic bandits.
 But we could write a special version.
 We would get some saving by separating out the manifest state (i.e. which prize agent is at) from the latent state.
 Probably the saving is fairly small.

-- For displaying runtime, it'd be good to convert to seconds.

 ~~~~
 // helper functions defined here: